 Journey: What stage of growth are you in right now?
 What is going on in the business?
 Do you have new products you’ve just launched or are building?
 Are you entering new markets?
 Are you undergoing a technology transformation?
 What is new and unproven?
 What is growing, and what is stable?
 What are the big issues for the business today?

 Department: What is this new starter’s department working on right now?
 What are the key issues?
-What has the last six months been like?
+What have the last six months been like?
 What problems have you overcome?
 What problems are still outstanding that you haven’t cracked yet?
-What does the next 12 months look like?
+What do the next 12 months look like?
 Who else is doing what in the department?

 Environment: What technology do they need to use?
 What are all the systems?
 Where can they find things out?
 Who do they go to for info on how the business works?
 How does the company work in terms of email, Slack, Teams?
 Is there any admin support?
 Who is HR?
 Who are ten useful people they should know?
 What should they do with an IT problem?